clay/clay-kiln/docs/input.md

 If you specify the `start` as a single (numerical) value, Range will return a single **number**.
 If you specify the `start` as an array of two (numerical) values, Range will return an **array of numbers** with two values.
 Note that the `start` value and the data of this input's value **must** be of the same type.
 This input will error if `start` is an array and the value passed from the component data is a number or vice versa.

+### Range Events that can be attached to Kiln-Input using kiln.js and the order in which they occur.
+Each event returns the value of the range as they occur.

+* **start** - Emitted when a handle is activated, starting dragging
+* **slide** - Emitted when a slider is moved by tapping it, and when a handle moves while dragging,
+* **update** - Emitted when a slider is moved by tapping it, when a handle moves while dragging, when the .set() method is called, when bound using the .on() method, and when a handle is moved by arrow keys
+* **change** - Emitted when a handle is released after dragging, and when a slider is moved by tapping it
+* **set** - Emitted when a handle is released after dragging, when a slider is moved by tapping it, when a handle is moved by arrow keys, and when the .set() method is called
+* **end** - Emitted when a handle is released after dragging

 ---

 # `segmented-button`